jsquads/DRipper/README.md

    python --version
    ```

-3. **No additional dependencies required!** The tool uses only Python standard library.
+3. **That's it!** The tool uses only Python standard library - no installation needed.

 ## Quick Start